ucsb-cs156/OLD-website-originial-repo/_topics/node_windows.md

 You should now be able to open a Command Prompt window and run `node` and `npm` commands as usual.

-**Keep in mind that Command Prompt does not support most UNIX commands.** As a result, Node scripts that utilize system commands (like the setup script in [demo-nextjs-app](https://github.com/ucsb-cs48-s20/demo-nextjs-app)) will not run properly.
+**Keep in mind that Command Prompt does not support most UNIX commands.** As a result, Node scripts that utilize system commands (like the setup script in CS 48's [demo-nextjs-app](https://github.com/ucsb-cs48-s20/demo-nextjs-app)) will not run properly.
 Because of this, we strongly discourage this method and recommend one of the other methods.

 # Windows (via Git Bash)